 Type Of Family Tent

-The best camping tents are three-season, designed for the moderate temperatures and weather of spring, summer, and fall.
+If you’re wondering how to stay warm camping in a tent, then keep reading.
+You see, the best camping tents are three-season, designed for the moderate temperatures and weather of spring, summer, and fall.
 If you plan to camp on those cold nights of winter, a four-season tent will quickly become your best friend.

 Tents come in various sizes (two-man, three-man, four-man, etc.), so purchase based on the number of people you intend to camp with (who will sleep in your tent).
 Double-walled tents provide better breathability and prevent condensation; single-walled tents are lighter to carry and roll up smaller.